 Have you ever heard of Quora?

-It is world’s top 10 websites with a hell lot of questions and answers from the people around the world.
+It is one of the world’s top 50 websites with a huge collection of questions and answers about various topics from the people around the world.

 Here’s it what it looks like:

 Quora is a great platform to leverage massive blog traffic and you will achieve so many benefits by naturally participating on there.
-But make no mistake of spamming it by excessive self-promotion and link building.
+But make no mistake of spamming it unless you like to be kicked out.

 Helping people around with your expertise is the key at Quora.
 Take a look at Neil Patel’s Quora profile below: